-Electrolytes are certain minerals, some of which are vital for balancing fluids in the cells.
+Electrolytes are minerals which are vital for balancing fluids in the cells.
 You can drink tons of water but won’t hydrate yourself without also consuming electrolytes.
 Basically, electrolytes help hydrate your body super quickly.
 That is why sports drinks contain electrolytes.

 If I hadn’t put electrolytes in with my gear, I would have been severely dehydrated from throwing up all of the water I’d drunk.
 I was still tired from not being able to keep food down, but at least I was hydrated.

 When traveling with my daughter, I always have a backup accommodation in case something goes wrong.
-In this case, I’d written down the addresses of 3 different guesthouses.
-So, after waking up sick, I decided it was time to head to town and one of them.
+For this trip, I’d written down the addresses of 3 different guesthouses.
+After hitting up the pharmacy, we tried going to them.

 When sick while camping, you do what you’d do at home: stay warm, hydrated, and relax.
 This is what I did at the campground.
 After setting up the tent, I put on all of my warm clothes and curled up in my sleeping bag.
 I rested while Isabel ran around playing with beetles (we both really like insects).

-Should I Have Given Up On the Trip Right Away?
+Should I Have Given Up on the Trip?